AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 * [Configure the Campaign Remote User](#configure-user)
 * [Setup the Adobe Campaign Classic External Account](#acc-setup)

-For more details about Adobe Campaign Classic see the [Campaign Classic v7 Documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/campaign-classic-home.html).

-### Prerequisites
+### Prerequisites {#prerequisites}

+**Adobe Campaign Classic**

-To perform the integration you need a working Adobe Campaign Classic [instance](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/initial-configuration/creating-an-instance-and-logging-on.html), including a [server](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/install-campaign-on-prem/installing-campaign-in-windows-/installing-the-server.html) and a [database](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/initial-configuration/creating-and-configuring-the-database.html).
-Keep in mind that to perform the operations presented below you also need to have the administrator role in Adobe Campaign Classic.
-Also, you need the [AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/overview/introduction.html) solution.
+To perform the integration you need a working Adobe Campaign Classic instance, including a server and a database.
+If you require more details please read the official [Adobe Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/campaign-classic-home.html).
+Keep in mind that to perform the operations presented below you also need to have the administrator role.

+**AEM as a Cloud Service**

+You need the [AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/overview/introduction.html) solution.

 <!---##### Adobe Campaign Classic Configuration {#campaign-classic-configuration}